-You may also notice signs of asexual assault on the perpetrator’s part.
-If a sports coach is giving your child gifts without occasion, does not respect your child’s boundaries, tries to be an important part of your child’s life, expresses an unusual interest in physical development, or has age-inappropriate relationships, these could be signs of sexual misconduct.
-As soon as you notice something wrong, contact the authorities.
+Is a sports coach giving your child gifts without an occasion, does not respect your child’s boundaries, tries to be an essential part of your child’s life, expresses an unusual interest in physical development, or has age-inappropriate relationships?

-Contact an Attorney in Chicago to Help Get Answers Related to a Sports League Sexual Assault
+Contact an Attorney to Help Get Answers Related to a Sports League Sexual Assault

 Sexual abuse in youth organized sports can devastate a child physically, mentally, and emotionally.
 It could take years for you or your child to heal.

 An attorney can help you hold the abuser accountable.
 A lawyer can help you file a civil lawsuit against a sports coach, school, or another party.

 Contact our Rosenfeld Injury Lawyers LLC today at (888) 424-5757 (toll-free phone call) or through the contact form to schedule a free consultation.
 All discussions with our law firm remain confidential through an attorney-client relationship.

 Our sex abuse attorneys follow social distancing guidelines to prevent the spread of Covid-19 (coronavirus).